Resume for Carpenter

 6. Certifications and Training

-If you’ve taken part in any particular training program or earned certifications directly related to carpentry, list the details at the bottom of this list.
-This will demonstrate your commitment to professional growth and continuing education in the field.
+If you’ve completed specific training courses or obtained certifications directly related to carpentry, list the details on this page.
+This will show your commitment in professional development and continuous learning in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety practices for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.

 | Section | Content |